 Extension: .txt

-Best for: Data analysis, AI processing, simple note-taking
+Best for: data analysis, AI processing, simple notes

 Use cases: